 Comprehensive Edit Cost

 The cost of a Comprehensive Edit also differs by word count and package option.
-The examples below are based on a 60,000-word manuscript.
-See a quote calculator for other word counts.
+These examples are based on a 60,000-word manuscript.

 At the Comprehensive Editing stage, the advice is very detailed, even with the first option.